 Table of Contents

 The heme is a porphyrin-containing compound that is synthesized in the human body in eight steps.
-In two organ systems of the human body, the heme synthesis occurs independently from each other, such that one speaks of heme pools here:
+In two-organ systems of the human body, heme synthesis occurs independently.
+In the following section, it is described as occurring as heme pools:

-- The erythropoietic heme pool is formed in the bone marrow and is used in the series of hemoglobin synthesis for the erythrocytes.
+- The erythropoietic heme pool is formed in the bone marrow and is used in a series of hemoglobin synthesis steps for the erythrocytes.

-- The hepatic heme pool is formed in the liverand is used for the synthesis of hepatic enzymes which contain a heme.
-Here it is mainly about the cytochrome P450 enzymes.
+- The hepatic heme pool is formed in the liver and is used for the synthesis of hepatic enzymes that contain a heme.
+Here, it mainly refers to the cytochrome P450 enzymes.

-From the localization of the essential expression of the affected enzyme, it results in the classification of porphyria into erythropoietic and hepatic porphyria.
+Localization of the essential expression of the affected enzyme results in the classification of porphyria into erythropoietic and hepatic porphyria.
 Hepatic porphyrias are much more common than erythropoietic.

-All porphyrias have the similarity in the pathogenesis, that an enzyme of the biosynthesis of the heme is impaired in its activity by a genetic defect.
-This results in an accumulation of the substrate of the affected enzyme.
-These intermediates can cause various organ damages and symptoms in increased concentrations.
-In addition, there is an increased excretion through the urine and stool.
-The allocation of the affected enzyme and type of porphyria following the steps of the heme synthesis is listed here:
+All porphyrias have a similar pathogenesis, in that an enzyme of the biosynthesis of the heme is impaired in its activity by a genetic defect.
+This impairment results in an accumulation of the substrate of the affected enzyme.
+These intermediates can cause various kinds of organ damage and symptoms when concentrations are increased.
+In addition, there is increased excretion through the urine and stool.
+The allocation of the affected enzyme and type of porphyria following the steps of the heme synthesis are listed here: